-LOT 4-CREATIVE ART

-$All work exhibited \, must be \, the \, child's \, work \, and \, creative \, in \, its \, nature. \, It is \, suggested \,$ that all topics used for motivation by the teacher be those of the child's experiences.
+LOT 4-CREATIVE ART All work exhibited must be the child's work and creative in its nature.
+It is suggested that all topics used for motivation by the teacher be those of the child's experiences.
 The learning processes derived from the other subject matter areas are included in the child's experiences.
 For example: the topic for a mural or painting may grow out of a child's experiences with a unit in the Social Studies, Language Arts, Health, Science and Number Relationships.
-Creative child art will be evaluated in terms of an established criterion in the creative growth and development of the child.
+Creative child art will be evaluated in terms of an established criterion in the creative growth and development of the child an established criterion in the creative growth and development of the child.